 On the plus side, in contrast to some states that bar recovery by an injured party who is more than 50 percent responsible, Florida allows partial recovery regardless of the pedestrian’s degree of fault.

 Largely Law Firm has over 27 years of experience representing victims of pedestrian-vehicle accidents.
-If you’ve been injured as a pedestrian in Central Florida, call us at 352-253-0456 or contact us online to schedule a free consultation.
+If you’ve been injured as a pedestrian in Central Florida, contact us online to schedule a free consultation.